 Elmhurst School endeavours to provide a strongly supportive pastoral environment, in which children have a range of adults to whom they can turn, should they have a concern.
-These include the class teacher, Our Space/ Well-Being Staff and the School First-Aider.
+These include the class teacher, the pastoral team and the School First-Aiders.
 Details of helplines are also available including Childline.